-The lead came method only requires three steps: cutting the glass, assembling the piece by fitting them into the lead channels and soldering the channels at the joints to hold the glass together.
+The lead came method requires three steps: cutting the glass, assembling the pieces by fitting them into the lead channels and soldering the channels at the joints to hold the glass together.
 Lead came results in straighter, more uniform lines between glass pieces.
 Simpler designs with larger pieces are usually done in this method.

 The foiling method requires an additional step of wrapping each piece of glass with foil tape before soldering.
 The entire seam is then soldered by allowing solder to flow between the glass pieces and building up solder lines on each side of the design.
 The flowing solder and build up creates strength to hold the pieces together like lead came.
 The lines are more irregular.
 In some places, intentionally varied widths give character to the final outcome.
 On free form pieces, the entire outer edge is built up with solder for strength and a finished appearance.
 Only tinning the foil edges to change the color does not hold the final stained glass piece together and will result in pieces pulling apart.
 The required extra step of wrapping the foil, soldering the entire seam lines & edges and working with smaller glass pieces results in a more expensive finished piece.
 However, more detailed designs can be achieved using this method and the cost is well worth the outcome.

 Larger stained glass panels in both methods can be framed with stronger zinc channel.

 All designs and photos remain the property of Julie Bubolz, Imagination Creation and stainedglassbyjuliebubolz.com and may not be copied, downloaded, duplicated or used in any way without the express written consent of Julie Bubolz.